 27 December, 1968

 My best wishes for a merry Christmas, a happy New Year with plenty of American astronauts on the moon and food in Biafra and a meeting between the two of us . . .
-I’ve actually started thinking of those Spanish dances [he’d promised to write] . . .
+I’ve actually started thinking of those Spanish dances . . .
 I am thinking so well that I’ve got six of them all clear in my mind and a little more confusedly in my fingers.
 The left hand is pretty rough.
 But it’s hell to write them down.
 I’ve started with the simplest one and my eyes are dazzling with little black spots and bars and keys and stars of inspiration.
-I’m afraid it will go with my olé-olé music the way it went with [letters, etc.] . . .
+I’m afraid it will go with my olé-olé music the way it went with . . .
 It may sound like something made by an Eskimo on a six month’s night after reading the Alhambra Tales . . .

 The Spanish Dances survived 30 risky years in my storage.
 In 2001, the old reel was delicately put into modern CD format.
 They are now uploaded in YouTube music clips.
 Just click to listen.
 But back to the serious part of the letter.
 Immediately he begins to catch me up, being an invariable storyteller: